 "Join the recycled sock movement with the official Smartwool® Second Cut™ Project mail-in bag.
 We’re partnering with Material Return™ circularity platform to collect and deconstruct hard-to-recycle socks and turn them into new goods.
 Send us your unwanted (but clean) socks of any brand or material and we’ll make sure they make their way into a new product and not a landfill.
 Simply add the bag to your cart at checkout.
 The bag includes a pre-paid shipping label so all you have to do is gather your unwanted socks, attach the label, and drop it off."

 Project to transform socks of all brands, colors, sizes, and materials into things like eco friendly dog beds.
 Just download a return label from their website, make sure your socks are cleaned and unrolled, and mail them in.

 Repurpose your old socks

 Repurposing your old socks is another great way of keeping them out of landfills.
 They can be used as alternatives to umbrella covers, dry erase board erasers, dusters, packing paper, shoe protectors, impromptu oven mitts, or as a clever alternative to mop pads for zero waste cleaning.
 If you are a gofer use those old socks to protect your golf club.

 There are lots of clever ideas on the internet so be sure to have a look around for inspiration.
 Some people have even taken to curling their hair using socks which is especially perfect if you’re wondering what to do with old mismatched socks and even your old socks with holes.

 Dive into some DIYs

 For a super fun take on diverting your old socks from the waste stream, there are also lots of great craft ideas.
-With some ingenuity and some time you can turn your old socks into things like koozies, decorative pen pots, DIY heat pads or even a pencil case.
+With some ingenuity and sometimes you can turn your old socks into things like koozies, decorative pen pots, DIY heat pads or even a pencil case.

 Donating old socks